wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 If we add a new item and then click on it's X button, we should still see "DELETING ITEM", because we are simply just listening on the `ul` and delegating the event to the delete button.

 One more thing we should mention is that whenever we add an item to the list, we re-render the entire list.
 We are basically deleting the existing list and adding a brand new one.
-This hapen so quick you can't even see it happening but on large applications, that can slow down how your application works.
+This happens so quick you can't even see it happening but on large applications, that can slow down how your application works.

 That is where frameworks like Angular, React, Vue come in handy.
 They know how to instead of re-rendering the entire list, only update a specific piece of it.